chenyou-H/Menu_app/README.md

 # Menu app

+(P.S if someone want to use this app, he needs to have a database, and adjust the database information in JDBC.java)

 The project is written by Java.
 The GUI is made up of java.swing.

 The database is oracle SQL Server.